ndrco/BotAnya/README.md

 # BotAnya — Telegram Role-Playing Bot

 BotAnya is a Telegram bot for immersive role-playing with support for multiple worlds, characters, scene generation, and translation.
-It uses local models via Ollama and remote API through GigaChat.
+It uses local models via Ollama and remote API through OpenAI and GigaChat.
 It supports ChatML, custom JSON scenarios, history management, and logging.

 ## Features

 - Multiple worlds and roles via JSON scenarios.
 - Multi-character mode with dynamic character selection.
-- Support for models through Ollama and GigaChat.
+- Support for models through Ollama, OpenAI and GigaChat.
 - ChatML and plain-text message formats.
 - Commands for retry, edit, continue, and history control.
 - Automatic translation (RU ↔ EN).